furas/tensorflow-no-avx/README.md

 ### 2021.01.14

-More information about compiling and installing in [NOTES.md](NOTES.md)
+More information about compilation and installation in file [NOTES.md](NOTES.md)